Tuesday, June 7, 2011

 People reinvent themselves all the time, and in fact, you sort of have to invent yourself to begin with - which is one of the hardest things to do in your early life.
 As youngsters, we start out as schoolkids, and define ourselves by our peer group, the fashions, trends, and lingo of our youth.
 Transitioning from that into a working career is often difficult, and one reason why, I think, schizophrenia and other mental illnesses tend to manifest themselves in the late teens and early 20's - making that transition is very hard to do!

 And in your 20's, even on a career track, let's face it - most of us were clueless.
 Your typical "20-something" in the USA is still obsessed about wearing the right clothes, going to the right clubs, and delving into the latest trends, fashions and fads.
 And most of us, at that age, just want to spend it all on junk and save little for later and want to keep living as a kid for as long as possible.
-Marriage and children usually for most people to reinvent themselves as adults - at least in theory.
+Marriage and children usually allow for most people to reinvent themselves as adults - at least in theory.

 The point is - and I did have one - is that you are not locked into one particular mode of behavior for your life - determined by your socioeconomic status, your parent's background, your culture, your gender, your race, your nationality, your ethnicity, or whatever.
 And yet there are an army of sociologists out there who will argue the opposite - because statistics show that people from certain demographic groups are prone to certain behaviors!